-Joel is is formally trained as a Spanish teacher, but has spent the last 8 years building and operating an event management and timing company, called Endurance Evolution.
+Joel is is formally trained as a Spanish teacher, but has spent the last 9-10 years building and operating an event management and timing company, called Endurance Evolution.
 He now spends every day planning triathlons, running, and cycling races.
-Joel has volunteered at the Hagg Lake Open Water Swim & Paddle Board Races the past two years, in charge of the timing and results for all races..
+Joel has volunteered at the Hagg Lake Open Water Swim & Paddle Board Races the past three years, in charge of the timing and results for all races..

 Joel has served on various boards in the past, including the 100+ member Hagerty Cycling Team in Michigan, and is now looking forward to the opportunity to help the Portland Triathlon Club continue to be a welcome place for beginners and seasoned triathletes alike.

 Joel lives in Northeast Portland with his wife Laura, daughter Hazel, and their dog Puff Daddy.

 Treasurer | Nancy Munn